 Her college text in piano pedagogy, Fourth Finger on B-Flat: Effective Strategies for Teaching Piano presents real-world solutions and teaching approaches that piano teachers can readily use in their studios.
 The user-friendly and personable text incorporates the basics of establishing a studio and then moves on to discussions of how students musically develop and learn, using ideas from educational psychology.

-Dr. Haroutounianís specialized research in musical talent development led to the founding of the MusicLink program, which provides long-term private instruction to promising students in financial need.
-She is currently the Executive Director of the MusicLink Foundation, a non-profit organization that has reached 4,600 students across the United States, providing 300,000 hours of instruction, equivalent to $7.2 million of in-kind scholarship instruction by MusicLink teachers.
-The foundation has set a goal of reaching 5,000 students in all 50 states in 2012, its 20th anniversary.
-More information on this organization can be found at musiclinkfoundation.org.
+Dr. Haroutounian's specialized research in musical talent development led to the founding of the MusicLink program, which provides long-term private instruction to promising students in financial need.
+She is currently the Executive Director of the MusicLink Foundation, a non-profit organization that has reached over 6,800 students across the United States, providing over $12 million of in-kind scholarship instruction by MusicLink teachers.
+The MusicLink Foundation was awarded the MTNA Achievement Award in 2017 for its "significant and lasting contributions to music and music teaching".
+More information on this organization can be found at www.musiclinkfoundation.org.

-On a personal note, Dr. Haroutounian lives in Arlington, VA and has shared 45 musical years with her husband, William, a violinist in the National Symphony Orchestra.
-Her daughter, Jennifer lives in a lake community with her daughter, Natalie.
+On a personal note, Dr. Haroutounian lives in Arlington, VA and has shared 50 musical years with her husband, William, recently retired as a violinist in the National Symphony Orchestra after 54 years of service.
+Her daughter, Jennifer, lives in upstate New York with her daughter, Natalie, and a combined family including Ken and his three sons, Ben, Matt, and Andrew.